E.J. Lace

 ~“Like, chill, seriously.”

-I pull my pajamas over my bathing suit and swing the door open in a fit.
+I pull on my pajamas over my bathing suit and fling the door open in frustration.

-“Cami, I know privacy is a strange concept to you with who you are and what you do, but I had my door shut for a reason.
+“Cami, I know the concept of privacy might be foreign to you, but I had my door shut for a reason.
 I had the bathroom door shut for a reason.

-“Fucking Google personal boundaries and stay the fuck out and wait for me to come downstairs.
+“Look up personal boundaries on Google and stay the hell out until I come downstairs.
 Now get out!”

-I point to the door as Cami rolls her eyes and leaves with a pissy attitude.
-As soon as she gets to the bedroom door, I can hear her loud mouth going off.
+I point to the door as Cami rolls her eyes and leaves, clearly annoyed.
+As soon as she reaches the bedroom door, I hear her loud voice echoing down the hall.

 “Mom!
-Mercy is already being a complete bitch!” was all I could make out before she went out of earshot.
+Mercy is already being a total bitch!” is all I catch before her voice fades away.

-I know Cami doesn’t know.
+I know Cami doesn’t understand.
 I mean, who would guess that?
-Most twins are bound at the hip, but I can’t do that with her.
+Most twins are inseparable, but I can’t be that way with her.

-I take a minute to calm down and take a breath.
+I take a moment to calm down and catch my breath.

 Everything’s okay.